Temptation... but not as we've known it

 Consider it wholly joyful, my brethren, whenever you are enveloped in or encounter trials of any sort or fall into various temptations.
 Be assured and understand that the trial and proving of your faith bring out endurance and steadfastness and patience.
 But let endurance and steadfastness and patience have full play and do a thorough work, so that you may be perfectly and fully developed, lacking in nothing.
 James 1:2-4

 Until we discover Life in Christ, we are geared towards all that is of this earthly life and we naturally interpret many spiritual things through our earthly paradigms.
 Even something like temptation we look at through our natural, earthly eyes.
-When we speak of temptation, most of us immediately think of the obvious earthly temptations of our flesh without realizing that the prime temptations may not be earthly but spiritual: wanting to see and have and hold and feel and do what I believe God wants, now.
+When we speak of temptation, most of us immediately think of the obvious earthly temptations of our flesh without realising that the prime temptations may not be earthly but spiritual: wanting to see and have and hold and feel and do what we believe God wants, now.
 Many would not recognize that as temptation and would not see it as sin to give in to that temptation either.
 Yet this is what we see in religion, including Christianity: people see something they think God would want them to do and set about doing it!
 The primary definition for the Greek word for "tempt" means "to try whether a thing can be done, to attempt, endeavour".
 It is not doing God's will in God's way, instead it is anti-christ - doing something in place of and instead of Christ and His Life.

 Unbelievers know exactly what physical temptation is, but they don't know what spiritual temptation is because their life does not revolve around Christ.
 It is our way of life to be not only influenced, but governed by what we see, hear and think rather than responding to Christ and His Life within us and being governed by Him.
 We know that impatience can cause us to act in the flesh, but so can supposedly 'good' things!
 It is temptation but not as we've known it...

-Compassion is one example which I've written about elsewhere (Touch Not My Anointed... but not as we've known it) not many people think of compassion as being temptation and yet it is temptation if that compassion is from me rather than from Christ and His Life because it is not what I do so much as why I do it.
+Compassion is one example which I've written about elsewhere (Touch Not My Anointed... but not as we've known it) as not many people think of compassion being a temptation and yet it is a temptation if that compassion is from me rather than from Christ and His Life because it is not what I do so much as why I do it.
 Who is the source of my motivation?
 What is the real reason for my action?
 Am I being moved by Christ in me and what He is desiring to do, or by my own feelings or what I think He might want?
 Am I motivated by what I feel obligated to do and what others expect me to do?
 Am I truly being led by God, or am I being led by my own temperament and natural inclinations?
 Only God can reveal the truth to us - it is not a matter of good or bad, right or wrong, but death (our flesh) or Life (Christ)!

-Peter, whether he was telling Jesus not to wash his feet or not to go to the cross, or was cutting of a soldier's ear, was acting and reacting based on what he saw and what he could do or say to "help" Jesus.
+Peter, whether he was telling Jesus not to wash his feet or not to go to the cross, or was cutting off a soldier's ear, was acting and reacting based on what he saw and what he could do or say to "help" Jesus.
 And Jesus viewed that as being the enemy tempting Him.

 It is vital that we learn to see and discern with our spiritual senses rather than with our physical senses.
 Are we really seeing that Christ is living in us?
 The Head and the Body are ONE, they cannot be separated or death is the result.
-Do we really know that Jesus is building His Temple (ekklesia: called-out ones) and taking care of His own Body?
+Do we really know that Jesus is building His Temple and taking care of His own Body?
 "How can He not???" is perhaps a better question!
 His will is being done on earth as it is in heaven and what is true in the heavenlies has an outcome and expression here on earth, although perhaps not always what we would expect, or in our lifetime or our timeframe.
 God works outside of our time restrictions and one of the most difficult temptations for us as His children is related to time...

 This is an age-old temptation.
 It was an issue for our brothers and sisters under the old covenant just as it is for us today: Moses tried to lead the people before the right time; Abraham didn't wait for Isaac but tried to make the promise of God happen in his own way and time; the Israelites didn't wait for Moses at Mt Sinai but built a golden calf instead...